Ullaakut/astronomer/README.md

 ### Binary

+You can also install the go binary by [enabling go modules](https://github.com/golang/go/wiki/Modules#how-to-use-modules) and running `go install github.com/ullaakut/astronomer`.
+Make sure that your `go` version is at least `1.11.x`.

+You can verify your `go` version by running `go version`.

+The `astronomer` binary will then be available in `$GOPATH/bin/astronomer`.

 ## Arguments and options

 * It is required to specify a repository in the form `repositoryOwner/repositoryName`.
 This argument's position does not matter.